 NOTE: In the following descriptions within this solution, the term "Associated ACs" is used to denote a set of ACs on different UEs for which the association described above has been configured via an AC association Profile.
 How the AC association Profile is determined is out of scope of the current specification.

 7.27.2.2 New Information Elements

+7.27.2.2.1 AC Association Profile

+7.27.2.2.1.1 Description

-The AC association Profile is proposed as a new IE in TS 23.558:
+The AC association Profile (AAP) is proposed as a new IE in TS 23.558:

-Table 7.27.2.2-1: AC association Profile
+Table 7.27.2.2.1.1-1: AC association Profile